| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 hiring out or the selling of the unsaved, may not be used for certain purposes

-be sold as slaves, he couldn’t use that money in the temple because it is
+sold as slaves, he couldn’t use that money in the temple because it is based

-based on assigning value to that which is an abomination – dogs.
-In a
+on assigning value to that which is an abomination – dogs.
+In a similar

-similar fashion, money made by betraying a Christian brother is based on an
+fashion, money made by betraying a Christian brother is based on an abominable

-abominable act, and is why God made sure Judas’ thirty pieces of silver did not
+act, and is why God made sure Judas’ thirty pieces of silver did not end up in

 All of this helps us better grasp the